art-weinstein/capstone/spacecap/README.md

 https://www.youtube.com/watch?v=ZZY9YE7rZJw - good example of procedural generation, potential use for my planet/star creation MVC

 https://www.youtube.com/watch?v=Bed1z7f1EI4 -  example of what can be done in three.js

+https://www.youtube.com/watch?v=2BvU23DkWPg -  more examples of how to possibly code planets
 ### Plan of attack